Contextual hypotheses and semantics of logic programs: Background

 Given a natural number $n$, write \NUM{n} for the term obtained from \NUM{0} by $n$ applications of $s$.
-Applied to \FLP, the well founded semantics makes all of $p(\NUM{n})$, $n\in\NSET$, false in its intended model of \FLP, based on the principle that when a logic program presents an infinite descending chain of atoms, all members of that chain should be set to false.
-It turns out that this is a particular case of a more general principle, that will be formalized in the body of the paper, consistent with a large number of models of \FLP, including in particular \begin{itemize} \item structures in which $p(\NUM{n})$ is false for all $n$'s; \item structures in which $p(\NUM{n})$ is true for all $n$'s; \item structures in which $p(\NUM{n})$ is false for all even $n$'s, but true for all odd $n$'s; \item structures in which $p(\NUM{n})$ is true for all even $n$'s, but false for all odd $n$'s. \end{itemize} So this more general principle isolates a number of Herbrand models one of which is maximally biased towards negative information, that happens to be the intended model advocated by the well founded semantics.
+Applied to \FLP, the well-founded semantics makes all of $p(\NUM{n})$, $n\in\NSET$, false in its intended model of \FLP, based on the principle that when a logic program presents an infinite descending chain of atoms, all members of that chain should be set to false.
+It turns out that this is a particular case of a more general principle, that will be formalised in the body of the paper, consistent with a large number of models of \FLP, including in particular \begin{itemize} \item structures in which $p(\NUM{n})$ is false for all $n$'s; \item structures in which $p(\NUM{n})$ is true for all $n$'s; \item structures in which $p(\NUM{n})$ is false for all even $n$'s, but true for all odd $n$'s; \item structures in which $p(\NUM{n})$ is true for all even $n$'s, but false for all odd $n$'s. \end{itemize} So this more general principle isolates a number of Herbrand models one of which is maximally biased towards negative information, that happens to be the intended model advocated by the well-founded semantics; but this more general principle can be instantiated to `cousin semantics' of the well-founded semantics, some of which could be of interest.
+One could be maximally biased towards positive information---a form of dual well-founded semantics---, or one could try and keep a balance between positive and negative information.